spatie/statamic-responsive-images/README.md

 {{ responsive:image_field ratio="16/9" }}
 ```

-This will apply a default ratio of `1/1`.
-From breakpoint `lg` up to `2xl`, the ratio will be `16/9`.
-From `2xl` up, the ratio will be `2/1`.
-The breakpoints can be configured in the config and default to the breakpoints of Tailwind CSS.

 ## Responsive placeholder

 By default, responsive images generates a small base64 encoded placeholder to show while your image loads.
 If you want to disable this you can pass `placeholder="false"` to the tag.